ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
-This is a package update, with a much improved vignette based on an R Journal paper, and an updated README file.
+This is a package update, which fixes a bug.

 ## Test Environments
-* local OS X install, R 4.0.1
+* local OS X install, R 4.0.2
 * windows, win-devel
+* Linux on Travis CI.

 ## R CMD CHECK results